 - A joint venture of Simon Property Group and Authentic Brands, in connection with a debtor-in-possession financing for Brooks Brothers’ bankruptcy;

-- The term loan lenders to TOMS Shoes, a maker of casual footwear with a unique gifting mission, in the company’s out-of-court restructuring which resulted in the term loan lenders owning 100 percent of the equity of TOMS on account of (a) the conversion of $300 million of secured term debt into equity and takeback debt in TOMS and (b) a new money investment;
+- The term loan lenders of TOMS Shoes, a maker of casual footwear with a unique gifting mission, in the company’s out-of-court restructuring which resulted in the term loan lenders owning 100 percent of the equity of TOMS on account of (a) the conversion of $300 million of secured term debt into equity and takeback debt in TOMS and (b) a new money investment;

 - David’s Bridal’s largest creditor in connection with the company’s successful prepackaged plan of reorganization and related exit financings;